Director of Volunteer Services

 - One that involved an AHVRP member during planning and implementation.

-- Nominations for the Extraordinary Program Award will have been in operation for at least three years and will exemplify one or more of the areas below:
+Nominations for the Extraordinary Program Award will have been in operation for at least five years and will exemplify one or more of the areas below:

 This award is open to all AHVRP members and the health care organizations they represent.
-AHVRP will honor one Extraordinary Program Award recipient at the 48th Annual AHVRP Conference & Exposition, Recognition Breakfast, Sunday, October 9, 2016, Hyatt Regency Atlanta, Atlanta, Georgia.
-Each recipient will receive a conference registration to attend the 2016 conference, an award along with notification to the senior leader of the recipient's organization.
+If selected, AHVRP will honor the Extraordinary Program Award recipient at the 50th Annual AHVRP Conference & Exposition Recognition Breakfast, Sunday, September 30, 2018, Hyatt Regency O'Hare, Rosemont, Illinois.
+The recipient will receive a 2018 AHVRP conference registration to attend the 2018 conference (non-transferable), an award along with notification to the senior leader of the recipient's organization.